ehansis/til/pages/pdf_comparison.md

 # Pixel-Perfect PDF comParison in Python

-If you regularly work with PDF documents, there is sometimes the need to compare two files and find the differences.
+When working with PDF documents, there is sometimes the need to compare two PDFs and find the differences.
-For example, I regularly compile analytics reports to PDFs and sometimes want to determine precisely what has changed between two versions.
+For example, I regularly compile analytics reports to PDFs and sometimes want to see precisely what has changed between two versions.
 Another use case would be comparing drafts of a scientific paper.

 Of course, if you have access to source files, e.g. the LaTeX code, comparing that is the best way.